ProblemSetters/devops-blackbox/README.md

 Possible targets are:
 - debug: meta-target, adds useful debug information to the flow output
-- all: alias for "uninstall install setup solution score", usually this is the targets chain is using to full-cycle of question development
+- all: alias for "uninstall install setup solve check", usually this is the targets chain is using to full-cycle of question development
 - install: creates a question docker-based sandbox (equals to the hackerrank question sandbox), dedicated to particular question (one question = one sandbox)
 - setup: executes "setup" action within recently created sandbox
-- solution: copies all the contents from ".solution" folder to the question directory
+- solve: solves the task
-- score: executes "score" action within sandbox
+- check: executes "check" action within sandbox
 - shell: opens bash shell to the question sandbox
 - shell\:spawn: opens bash shell to the question sandbox spawn (where all the evaluation does)
 - uninstall: removes the question sandbox